Myles Gaskin Player Prop Bets for NFL Week 11 | Miami vs. New York 11/21/2021

 Season Stats

-- The Dolphins have run 64.9% passing plays and 35.1% rushing plays this season.
-They rank 26th in the NFL in scoring.
+- The Dolphins have thrown the football in 64.9% of their plays from scrimmage this year while staying on the ground 35.1% of the time.
+This offensive attack ranks 26th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Gaskin's matchup with the Jets.